hemanta212/blogger-cli/docs/customizing.md

     "Projects": "../projects.html/"
 }
 ```
-You can add more navlinks or remove existing BUT make sure everything is inside DOUBLE QUOTES (\") and not single quotes and do not put comma in the end of last item.
+You can add more nav links or remove existing BUT make sure everything is inside DOUBLE QUOTES (\") and not single quotes and do not put a comma at the end of the last item.

 It is also a good idea to override layout.html as you have read this in [here](#Adding-new-snippets--templates).
 You can add snippets you want by using {{ snippet.name }} anywhere you want!

 ### Indexes
 To make your indexes compatible.
 You just need to wrap your blog's post lists in a div with class 'posts_list'.
 Blogger reads this div by default.
-However you can control hat div class should blogger lookup by setting 'index\_div\_name' to your div class name.
+However, you can control hat div class should blogger lookup by setting 'index\_div\_name' to your div class name.
 ```
 blogger config -b <blogname> index_div_name posts
 ```